Some of our most often asked questions, answered. Have a question that isn’t addressed here? Contact us!

 Where are the VINES Farm Share Partner Farms located?

-All VINES Partner Farms are all within 60 miles of Binghamton, NY.
+All VINES Partner Farms are within 60 miles of Binghamton, NY.
 For more information about the farms click here.

 Do the farms follow an organic form of farming?

 Shared Roots Farm is Certified Organic.
 Binghamton Urban Farm uses organic growing practices but due to the high costs of certification, the money we would use to certify we apply to our programming.
 North Windsor Berries grows their produce in raised beds with plastic so they do not have to use herbicides.
 They use sustainable growing practices where possible, organic sprays when necessary

 Where are the distribution locations?

 Distribution locations are spread throughout Binghamton, Johnson City, Endicott and Whitney Point.
-Find the specific locations here.
+The distribution sites for 2021 are:

 Can you provide the bus routes with how to get to the locations?